 The Great Suspender gives you quite extensive control over how tabs are suspended.
 You can whitelist specific sites, so if you always need your email inbox open in a browser, The Great Suspender is a good option.
 To reload a suspended tab, click anywhere in the window.

 If you want to suspend every single tab, OneTab is a better option.
 The extension collapses every single tab you have open without exceptions.
 It moves all the tabs into one list.
 You can then restore all tabs with one click, restore selective tabs, or close them all permanently.

 If you’d rather leave the task up to Chrome, TabMemFree will automatically suspend inactive tabs.
 You can determine how long before it suspends inactive tabs, with a minimum of 15 minutes.
 You can also instruct it to ignored pinned tabs.

 Tab Wrangler is another extension to consider that automatically suspends inactive tabs if you’re looking for a little more control.
 Like TabMemFree, you can determine the length of time before a tab is considered inactive and set it to ignore pinned tabs, but you have the added option to lock additional tabs and to sync your tab settings between different computers.

-Certain websites can really slow your computer down.
-Rather than let these sites get the best of your browser and computer, you can actually strip out a lot of the RAM-hogging content that slows you down.
+Certain websites can slow your computer down.
+Rather than let these sites get the best of your browser and computer, you can strip out a lot of the RAM-hogging content that slows you down.

 A gray box will appear anywhere an image once was.
-Text Mode also gets rid of any color on the screen, so it actually is quite easy on the eyes.
+Text Mode also gets rid of any color on the screen, so it is quite easy on the eyes.
 If you continue to browse other sites in the same tab where Text Mode is activated, it will continue to strip images and extras out of those sites.
 The extension does not remove YouTube embeds.

 Get Rid of Unwanted Extras